bikexberlin/bikexberlin.github.io/content/tours/nation25.en.md

 You only need a festival ticket for the ride.
 A [Bike Stage or Bike Stage Plus Ticket](https://www.tixforgigs.com/de-DE/Event/64625/nation-of-gondwana-2025-waldsee-bei-grunefeld-grunefeld-bei-schonwalde) ("bike coat check") is recommended for the safe storage of your bike on site, otherwise you will have to park your bike on the campsite.

 ## _**”...and what about my luggage? ”**_
 For those tour participants with a [Bike Stage Plus Ticket](https://www.tixforgigs.com/de-DE/Event/64625/nation-of-gondwana-2025-waldsee-bei-grunefeld-grunefeld-bei-schonwalde), we will organize a luggage transport service to take one piece of luggage and a tent to  Nation and back, so that you have your back free for the wind.
 On the way there, you simply bring your luggage to the meeting point and get it back directly at the Bike Stage ("bike coat check") on arrival.
 For the return transport, the luggage must be handed in at the Bike Stage ("bike coat check") by 12:00 noon on Monday.
-It can then be collected at the bar [Zum Böhmischen Dorf Sanderstraße 11, 12047 Berlin ](https://g.co/kgs/RsFappL) on Monday 21.07 between 6 pm and midnight and Tuesday between 5 pm and midnight.
+It can then be collected at the bar [Zum Böhmischen Dorf Sanderstraße 11, 12047 Berlin ](https://g.co/kgs/RsFappL) on Monday 21.07 between 6 pm and 10pm and Tuesday between 5 pm and midnight.
 Different from the last years, the transport of luggage requires a Bike Stage Plus Ticket.
 If you only have a regular ticket, you can of course join - you only have to take your stuff with you on the bike.

 ## Routes